SystemsApproach/ops/control.rst

   to indicate a global application that may be used by multiple enterprises.

-.. sidebar:: An API for Other Platform Services
+.. sidebar:: An API for Platform Services

-	*We are using Connectivity-as-a-Service as an illustrative example of the role Runtime Control plays, but APIs can be defined for other cloud platform services using the same machinery.
+	*We are using Connectivity-as-a-Service as an illustrative example of the role Runtime Control plays, but APIs can be defined for other platform services using the same machinery.
 For example, because the SD-Fabric in Aether is implemented with programmable switching hardware, the
 	forwarding plane is instrumented with Inband Network Telemetry